LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 The Option Writer component performs best on the Linux systems that is shared with TWS/IBC components.
 It is designed to write options against long/short position of 100 or more shares.
 It works in conjunction with the NinjaTrader Strategy Module to properly size and managing positions that are currently hedged.

 ## Installation
-The deployment script "hedgeInstallation.sh" should be executed with root permission and it will create directories and deploy the necessary components as well as the cron start and stop jobs in the EST timezone.
+- The deployment script "hedgeInstallation.sh" should be executed with root permission and it will create directories and deploy the necessary components as well as the cron start and stop jobs in the EST timezone.

-The environment configuration file is located in '/opt/local/env/Env.conf' and prior to start the Account # should be updated and any other defaults should be changed.
+- The environment configuration file is located in '/opt/local/env/Env.conf' and prior to start the Account # should be updated and any other defaults should be changed.
+- The Env.conf file allow you to select the name of MongoDB database.
+The Database name you chose and the following collections: 'Account' / 'Options' / 'Orders' need to be created manually.

-To start the system manually you can use 'systemctl start/stop hedge' service that is deployed by 'HedgeInstallation.sh' script.
+- To start the system manually you can use 'systemctl start/stop hedge' service that is deployed by 'HedgeInstallation.sh' script.
 It is designed to be deployed to the '/opt/local/' structure.

 # Latest Improvements